Disney World is the Most Magical Place on Earth, right?

 LOTS of the ride was spent in near TOTAL darkness while water effects, sounds, and other interactive elements from the show were put into play, making you feel like Stitch was walking around, spitting, and oh yeah, burping near you (yuck).
 Let’s just say that if you didn’t really know what this ride was getting you into, you could be in for quite a few tears from your kiddo afterward.

-All these unsuspecting rides serve up a good thrill (or more appropriately put, terror) at Disney World.
+All these unsuspecting Disney World rides serve up a good thrill (or more appropriately put, terror).
 If you haven’t already ridden these rides, now you know a bit of what to expect.
 Moral of the story: looks can be deceiving — just because it’s cute, doesn’t mean it can’t be scary too!
 But scary doesn’t mean bad — it can be great to get a good thrill in and these rides can certainly provide that!

 Join the DFB Newsletter to get all the breaking news right in your inbox!
 Click here to Subscribe!